 The annual U.S. Inventory presents the best effort to produce estimates for greenhouse gas source and sink categories in the United States.
-These estimates were generated according to the UNFCCC reporting guidelines, following the recommendations set forth in the 2006 IPCC Guidelines for National Greenhouse Gas Inventories (IPCC 2006), the IPCC Good Practice Guidance (IPCC 2000), the Good Practice Guidance for Land Use, Land-Use Change and Forestry (IPCC 2003), and the 2013 Supplement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories: Wetlands (IPCC 2013).
+These estimates were generated according to the UNFCCC reporting guidelines, following the recommendations set forth in the 2006 IPCC Guidelines for National Greenhouse Gas Inventories (IPCC 2006).
 This Annex provides an overview of the uncertainty analysis conducted to support the U.S. Inventory, describes the sources of uncertainty characterized throughout the Inventory associated with various source categories (including emissions and sinks), and describes the methods through which uncertainty information was collected, quantified, and presented.